Cook Medical Catheter Introducers Recalled

 - Patients who have undergone procedures using the affected devices

 In late November, the device manufacturer, Cook Medical, sent letters informing affected customers of an Urgent Medical Device Recall.
-The letter said that Cook Medical was removing all potentially affected devices from the market.
+The letter said Cook Medical was removing all potentially affected devices from the market.
 The letter also included instructions for customers as follows:

 - Return products from the affected lot numbers to Cook Medical and include a copy of the Acknowledgement and Receipt.

-It is anticipated that there will be lawsuits filed due to injuries caused by the defect(s) within the Cook Medical Catheter Introducers.
+It is anticipated that lawsuits will be filed due to injuries caused by the defect(s) within the Cook Medical Catheter Introducers.
 Medical products liability claims are usually based on a defect or defects that occurred in the manufacturing process, in the design of the affected medical device, or due to inadequate or absent warning labeling.Experienced Medical Products Liability Lawyer

 A product manufacturer is required to warn of all the risks associated with the use of its products.
 If you were injured due to the defect of a catheter introducer manufactured by Cook Medical, you must consult with a professional medical device products liability lawyer.
 If you underwent additional procedures, required a lengthy procedure, or sustained damage to a vessel or blood loss, you may be eligible to receive compensation for your damages.
 Lawsuits against medical and pharmaceutical corporations are challenging and complex, and the businesses have deep pockets and will vigorously defend such cases.
 That is why you must seek a skilled attorney with experience litigating medical products liability matters.